Sathyaraos/OhdsiWebAPIWithSQLRen111/README.md

-# OHDSI WebAPI version webapi-master-2.12
+# OHDSI WebAPI code from WebAPI-master-2.12

 OHDSI WebAPI contains all OHDSI RESTful services that can be called from OHDSI applications.